Logiqx/gps-guides/detective.md

 It is worth mentioning that EHPE, EVPE, ETE and EHVE are also described in the SiRF demo [user guide](pdf/sirf/SiRF_Demo_User_Guide_1.5_2007_06.pdf) from June 2007.

-A proprietary SiRF output sentence called **$PSRFEPE** also provides accuracy estimates:
+A SiRF proprietary NMEA output sentence called **$PSRFEPE** also includes accuracy estimates:

 | Field | Description                         | Units   |
 | ----- | ----------------------------------- | ------- |